JohnnyAstrom/Escape-Rooms/README.md

 **My Implementation: JavaScript Course**

-I chose to create a separate menu specifically for mobile devices (max-width 599px).
 After downloading the required images from Figma, I started by adding the necessary HTML elements for the mobile menu.
 Next, I set up event listeners for the menu button and the close button in a new JavaScript file.
 With those in place, I moved on to styling the mobile menu and its content.
 Finally, I added transitions and transforms to make it look similar to the video file provided by our instructor.

 **Some Thoughts So Far**